-The District adopts an annual Operating Budget that includes proposed expenses and the sources of revenue to finance them.
+The District adopts an annual operating budget that includes proposed expenses and the sources of revenue to finance them.
 The District's operating budget remains in effect the entire year, and may be amended by Board action.
 The District's budget is prepared on a modified cash basis for cash flow and monitoring purposes, and is used throughout the year to monitor the District's monthly activity on a comparative basis.

-FY 12/13 ended with a decrease in total reserves of \$1,102,808, which was almost \$.601 million dollars more than the decrease the Budget projected.
-The decrease is primarily due to increased Power Acquisition costs as well as a mild weather year.
+Fiscal year 2013/2014 ended with an increase in total reserves of \$252,139, which was almost \$0.886 million less than the decrease the budget projected.
+The increase is primarily due to capital projects proceeding at a slower pace than anticipated in the budget.

-Additional information on the District's budget comparison for 2012/2013 can be found on page 34 of the Financial Statements, Supplemental Schedule of Revenues and Expenses - Budget and Actual.
+Additional information on the District's budget comparison for 2013/2014 can be found on page 35 of the financial statements, Supplemental Schedule of Revenues and Expenses - Budget to Actual.